WilliamScarbro/GUAC/README.md

 Starts the test server for recipe RECIPE_NAME.
 See [./docs/GuacServer.md](./docs/GuacServer.md).

-## Abreviated Interface
+## miniguac

-The file *./miniguac.sh* provides an abreviated interface for guac.
-Miniguac automatically sets some flags using the NAME, THESE, and RECIPE environment variables.
+* The file *./miniguac.sh* provides an abreviated interface for guac.
+* Miniguac automatically sets some flags using the NAME, THESE, and RECIPE environment variables.

-Execute ```source ./miniguac.sh``` to use.
+* Execute ```source ./miniguac.sh``` to use.